 - Systems approach to quality and safety in healthcare

 The course introduces the topic area with the 5-dimension Systems Engineering In Patient Safety (SEIPS) model, then takes one dimension to focus on each day.
 Most lectures have an accompanying practical session to practice the skills learned.

-Offered by Nuffield Department of Surgical Sciences and the Department for Continuing Educations CPD Centre, the taught week is led by Dr Lauren Morgan,Deputy Course Director, Surgical Science and Practice Programme and Human Factors Research Fellow, Nuffield Department of Surgical Sciences, University of Oxford.
+Offered by Nuffield Department of Surgical Sciences and the Department for Continuing Education, the taught week is led by Helen Higham, Consultant Anaesthetist at the John Radcliffe Hospital in Oxford; Associate Professor in the Nuffield Department of Clinical Neurosciences; Director of the Oxford Simulation, Teaching and Research Centre (OxSTaR).
 It features face-to-face lectures and tutorials in small groups.
 Teaching is delivered by members of the Quality, Reliability, Safety and Teamwork Unit research group, and invited speakers from other prestigious patient safety units.

 Class sizes are kept small to allow full interaction with tutors.
 Study before and after the course is supported online by a rich virtual learning environment.